 For a fourth class walk-off descent, see comment at the bottom of a marked-up version of a photo from Monomaniac on the Gemstone West page.

 The start is below a 'shoot' roughly 15 feet to climber's left of the aid boulder.
 See a marked up version of Monomaniac's photo on the Gemstone West page.

 Standard rack up to 3 inches.
-First pitch has a crack which widens in the mid-section to roughly 4 to 6 inches - a #5 DB C4 fits well in about a two foot section.
+First pitch has a crack which widens in the mid-section to roughly 4 to 6 inches - an old style #5 DB C4 fits well in about a two foot section.
 However, there are adequate smaller placements along the way.

 A #5 DB C4 is mentioned above but is overkill.
 If you really want to sew up the big part of the crack, it can be done with a 4 inch piece or two.